Houston Fibroids Logo

 UAE And Other Treatments For Adenomyosis

-Let’s begin by stating that the only cure for Adenomyosis is a hysterectomy, or removal of the uterus.
+Let’s begin by stating that the only cure for adenomyosis is a hysterectomy, or removal of the uterus.
 For those patients not ready to embrace that extreme treatment, there are other ways to get relief.

 • Taking birth control pills and other hormones is another treatment frequently used.